- College Information

 Here is a copy of a magazine article from US Magazine in March 1980.
 EATM - Magazine Article

-Compound moved from lower location, to current 5 acre site on the ridgeline overlooking the Moorpark College campus.
+EATM Compound moved from lower location (near the football stadium), to the current 5 acre site on the ridge-line overlooking the Moorpark College campus.

 First Spring Spectacular (one weekend long) - 2 shows - "Back to the Future" & "Animal in Action".